crukci-bioinformatics/clarityclient2/src/site/markdown/caching.md

 cache operation.

 The default mode is `LATEST`, which is the way the cache behaved in releases of the client before 2.22.
-Modes can be set in the Spring configuration (`clarity-cache-context.xml`) or programmatically on the `ClarityAPICache` bean using the `setStatefulBehaviour` method.
+Modes can be set on the `clarityApiCacheAspect` bean using the `setStatefulBehaviour` method.

 ### Overriding the cache behaviour for a single fetch